Author: Bob Fischer

 Download this essay in PDF.

 About the Author

 Bob Fischer teaches philosophy at Texas State University.
 He’s the author of Modal Justification via Theories (Springer, 2017) and co-editor of Modal Epistemology After Rationalism (Springer, 2017).
 He has also edited and written a number of books and essays on animal ethics.
-For students, he put together College Ethics: A Reader on Moral Issues That Affect You (Oxford, 2017) and Ethics, Left and Right: The Moral Issues That Divide Us (Oxford, forthcoming).
-When not doing philosophy, he searches for excellent almond milk lattes. www.bobfischer.net
+For students, he put together College Ethics: A Reader on Moral Issues That Affect You, 2nd Ed.
+(Oxford, 2020) and Ethics, Left and Right: The Moral Issues That Divide Us (Oxford, 2019). www.bobfischer.net

 12 thoughts on “Modal Epistemology: Knowledge of Possibility & Necessity”